 Mont Hog’s Back, intermediate to advanced levels

 Easy to access, this mountain in the Réserve faunique des Chic-Chocs is a classic for backcountry skiers!
 To get there, head to the parking lot located 12.8 km south of the Gîte du Mont-Albert hotel, on the west side of Route 299.
 The climb to the summit is short (about 3 km), but challenging: it will take you about 1.5 hours.
 If you are experienced, you will want to opt for the Grand Couloir, from the north summit.
 Otherwise, you may want to try out the “secret field,” with descents varying from 170 metres to 450 metres.

-An integral part of the McGerrigle Mountains, Mines Madeleine is in the northern part of the Réserve faunique des Chic-Chocs.
+An integral part of the McGerrigle Mountains, Mines-Madeleine is in the northern part of the Réserve faunique des Chic-Chocs.
 This area offers six sectors classified from demanding to complex by Avalanche Québec, with vertical drops ranging from 150 metres to 500 metres and 35- to 55-degree slopes.
 Despite its multi-level appearance, this area is isolated and has many distinctive characteristics.
 It is therefore recommended for experts only.
-There is a 12-km approach to reach the Mines Madeleine hut, which will take you 6 to 8 hours on snowshoes or using climbing skins.
+There is a 12-km approach to reach the Mines-Madeleine hut, which will take you 6 to 8 hours on snowshoes or by skinning.
 Given the risks inherent to this area, you may want to opt to ski there with a Ski Chic-Chocs guide.